axujen/omw-mm/README.md

     enable              Enable a plugin
     disable             disable a plugin
 ```
+Run openmw-mm-cli.py command --help for additional help about each command.

 # WARNING
 Backup your openmw.cfg file and even your mods directory, this project is in early developement and may (i should say will) cause damage.